Raghad-Aldakhil/WebProject/README.md

 # Discription :
 In this project:
-This website is designed to help people organize their travels.
-It provides a comprehensive platform for users to plan their trips, from booking flights and hotels to creating itineraries and packing lists.
-He also offers helpful tips and advice on how to get the most out of their travels, such as budgeting, finding the best deals, and staying safe.
-The site also allows users to share their experiences with others, so they can get feedback and advice from other travelers.
-With its user-friendly interface and comprehensive features, this website is a great resource for anyone looking to plan their next trip.
+This website is designed to help people organize their trip to Riyadh.
+It provides a comprehensive platform for users to plan their trips depending on the days they will be spending in Riyadh. it offers helpful tips and advice on how to get the most out of their travels.
+With its user-friendly interface and comprehensive features, this website is a great resource for anyone looking to plan their next trip to Riyadh .
-The target audience: is all of  people that live in Riyadh and near from Riyadh
+The target audience: people that live in Riyadh and near from Riyadh or tourists.

 # 1.Flow Chart :
 IN THE DOCFILE